Rho Leonis: Characteristics

+The spectrum of Rho Leonis matches a stellar classification of B1 Iab, with the 'Iab' luminosity class indicating that it is a supergiant star.
+Rho Leonis is a former red supergiant that shifted back to hotter temperatures, being in the evolutionary stage known as the blue loop.

 This is an enormous star with about 20 times the Sun's mass and 28 times the Sun's radius.
-Its spectrum matches a stellar classification of B1 Iab, with the 'Iab' luminosity class indicating that it is in the supergiant stage of its evolution.
 Rho Leonis is radiating about 150,000 times the Sun's luminosity at an effective temperature of 21,700 K, giving it the blue-white hue typical of a B-type star.
 A strong stellar wind is expelling mass from the outer envelope at a rate of 3.5×10^−7 solar mass per year, or the equivalent of 1 every 2.8 million years.
-The rotation rate is probably about once per 7 days, with an upper limit of 47 days.
+The rotation rate is about once per 12.5 days.
+The star rotates at an angle of 21.7±0.5 ° relative to Earth.

 Rho Leonis is classified as a runaway star, which means it has a peculiar velocity of at least 30 km s^{−1} relative to the surrounding stars.
-It has radial velocity of 42 km s^{−1} away from the Sun and a proper motion that is carrying it about 1.56 Astronomical Units per year, equivalent to 7 km s^{−1}, in a transverse direction.
+It has radial velocity of 42 km s^{−1} away from the Sun and a proper motion that is carrying it about 1.56 astronomical units per year, equivalent to 7 km s^{−1}, in a transverse direction.
 The star is situated about 2300 ly above the galactic plane.

-Rho Leo is 0.15 degree north of the ecliptic, so it can be occulted by the moon.
-Unusual light variation during these occultations has been explained as the result of a possible close companion.
-The companion would be just over one magnitude fainter and separated by 0.01 arcsec.
-The companion has not been detected by any other means although it should be easily detected with modern observations.
+The star is 0.15 degree north of the ecliptic, so it can be occulted by the moon.
+Unusual light variation during these occultations has been explained as the result of a possible close companion, which would be just over one magnitude fainter and separated by 0.01 arcsec.
+It has not been detected by any other means although it should be easily detected with modern observations.
+Speckle interferometry observations made during 2009 to 2023 did not detect the companion, strongly indicating that it does not exist.
+However, there is evidence for a companion from spectroscopic observations, which could be interpreted as radial pulsations or the presence of a secondary star that periodically exchange mass with the primary and has its own circumstellar disk.